junxit/us-congress-bills-115/metadata.md

 - 2018-07-10 — Placed on the Union Calendar, Calendar No. 628.
 - 2018-07-10 — Reported by the Committee on Financial Services.
 H. Rept.
 115-809.
 - 2018-07-10 — Reported by the Committee on Financial Services.
 H. Rept.
 115-809.
+- 2018-07-11 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.